 This project examines how women’s experience of enduring gendered violence affects their ability to access and influence the realm in which political settlements emerge and evolve.
 This project uses case studies and a mix of methodologies to provide evidence on the relationship between violence against women (VAW) and political settlement.
-Through it we consider the ways in which VAW operates to limit the public spaces in which women participate.
+Through it, we consider the ways in which VAW operates to limit the public spaces in which women participate.

 These projects all consider how women’s lives intersect with violent agendas and shape the spaces in which they are included and excluded.
-Through exploring the relationship between VAW pre-conflict, during conflict, and post conflict, we also problematise the ‘conflict’ versus ‘non-conflict’ distinctions that are sometimes used with respect to which violence the peace process is to address.
+Through exploring the relationship between VAW pre-conflict, during conflict, and post conflict, we also problematize the ‘conflict’ versus ‘non-conflict’ distinctions that are sometimes used with respect to which violence the peace process is to address.

 Jessica Doyle, Fionnuala Ni Aolain, Monica McWilliams and Aisling Swaine (Transitional Justice Institute)